Joynal279/LibraryServiceAPI/README.md

 # LibraryServiceAPI
 This project based on API where return some of api for add, edit, delete &amp; get data.

-#After clone this project, added below NuGet package:
+->After clone this project, added below NuGet package:

 1. Microsoft.EntityFrameworkCore - 7.0.12
 2. Microsoft.EntityFrameworkCore.Design - 7.0.12